Eileen Merriman's third novel Invisibly Breathing accepted for publication by Penguin Random House.

 Sarah O'Flaherty's book Fresh Start - A Guide to Eliminating Unhealthy Stress published on Amazon

 Karen Mills' novel Tasting Stars published by Mary Egan Books.
 (See her TV1 Seven Sharp's interview below in 'Media Comment'

-Sze Ning Ooi awarded a 2018 NZ Society of Authors mentorship
+Sze Ning Ooi awarded a 2018 Society of Authors mentorship

 Colleen Maria Lenihan was first runner up in the national Lillian Ida Smith Award for her collection Cherry Blossom Girl

 Fiona Sussman's novel The Last Time We Spoke won the 2017 Ngaio Marsh Award for Best Crime Novel (Fiona is a graduate of the forerunner to our 30 Week Fiction Course)